kmarkus/microblx/docs/dev/003-blockdiagram-new-connect-statement.md

 - allow specifying which iblock to connect with
 - it must be possible to provide custom configs for iblocks
-- allow iblock connections to/from existing and nonexisting iblocks (the latter need to be created, obviously)
+- allow iblock connections to/from existing and nonexisting iblocks (the latter shall be created on the fly)
 - backwards compatibility as much as possible.
 By default connect via `lfds_cyclic`, `buffer_len = 1`